ewinnington/ewinnington.github.io/input/posts/jupyter-lp-10.md

 ## Meet the solver

-You can find my [notebook with all the code here](https://github.com/ewinnington/noteb/blob/master/IntroToLP.ipynb).[^Host]
+You can find my [notebook with all the code here](https://github.com/ewinnington/noteb/blob/master/IntroToLP.ipynb).
+And you can now access the [Jupyter notebooks online, thanks to Binder](https://mybinder.org/v2/gh/ewinnington/noteb/master?filepath=IntroToLP.ipynb)!

 [^Host]: I'm still waiting on a good way to host it in a live and executable mode online in Jupyter notebook C#.
 This whole tutorial was originally written as a dotnet-try workbook.